rht-labs/enablement-docs/facilitation/00-setup/README.md

 * Practice Corner Area
 * Ping Pong and Golf
 * Labs is….
+* Andon Chord (Stop the World)
+* Wider Group Social Contract
 * Space for Faces
 * Space for Animals
 * End of Day 2 Retrospective canvas (one for each table group)
 * End of Day 3 Retrospective canvas (one for the whole group)
+* A location for catering to be delivered to and consumed from
+* The example linkage for ToDoIst: Impact Map -> Event Storm -> Value Slices -> Initial Product Backlog -> Sprint 1 Board (done) -> Updated Product Backlog -> Sprint 2 Board (which is the focus on Exercise 3)
-* A location for catering to be delivered to and consumed from We strongly recommend using the full day before the Enablement to set the room up as you expect it to be used during the 4 days (including putting up all the "Big Picture" and "Practice Corner" as you expect it to be on day 4).
+We strongly recommend using the full day before the Enablement to set the room up as you expect it to be used during the 4 days (including putting up all the "Big Picture" and "Practice Corner" as you expect it to be on day 4).
 Not only does this help familiarise further with the material but it will also test the space considerations.
 We then "re-set" the space to start the Enablement with just a circle of chairs.
 This facilitates a great collaborative start and also provide the opportunities for the newly formed teams to configure their space themselves.

+# Team Space Setup (each team gets the following):

+* Booklets (if printed)
+* 2 Recordable buttons
+* Sharpie Markers
+* White Board Markers (various colors)
+* 1x2 Post-its (off-yellow)
+* 3x3 Post-its (Orange, Blue, Green, Pink)
+* 3x5 Post-its (Pink, Yellow)
+* 4x6 Post-its (Green)
+* 6x8 (A5) Post-its (various colors)
+* additional post-its of various sizes and colors for notes, ideas
+* Roll of Masking Tape
+* Writeable Surface Area for team activities (Social Contract, Team Name)

-Think about the wall space that will be used for:
+Think about additional team surface areas that will be used for:
-* Team's Social Contract
-* Wider Group Social Contract
 * Event Storming
 * Metric Based Process Maps
-* Value Slicing
 * End of Day Retros
 * Pairing and mob faces
-* Andon Chord or Real Bell / Buzzer if available
-* The example linkage for ToDoIst: Impact Map -> Event Storm -> Value Slices -> Initial Product Backlog -> Sprint 1 Board (done) -> Updated Product Backlog -> Sprint 2 Board (which is the focus on Exercise 3)
+* Value Slicing
+* Final Demo Day
+Thoughts on this include having things like Large easel post-its, foam-core boards, moveable standing whiteboards

 ## Facilitation Guidelines